- Gain insight into African American history from slavery to the civil rights movement

 Have students consider circumstances where they think it might be alright to break the law.

-Take students to Rosa Parks' profile in the Culture & Change: Black History in America activity and have them read the articles: Sitting Down, Arrested, Boycott, Dr. King's Speech, Boycott Works, Nonviolence, and Court Ruling.
+Step 1: Send students to Rosa Parks' profile in the Culture and Change: Black History in America activity and have them read the following articles: Sitting Down, Arrested, Boycott, Dr. King's Speech, Boycott Works, Nonviolence, and Court Ruling.

-Working in their groups, have students discuss why Rosa Parks was justified in breaking the law.
-They should write a brief paragraph explaining their reasons.
+Step 2: Break students into groups and have them discuss why Rosa Parks was justified in breaking the law.
+Each group should write a brief paragraph explaining their reasons.

-Ask students to think about what they would have done if they were Rosa Parks.
-Explain that each student will be writing an imagined account of the afternoon on that Montgomery bus as well as the events that followed.
-They should write their essay from the perspective of Rosa Park, the bus driver, or another passenger (black or white) who was on the bus that day.
+Step 4: Ask students to think about what they would have done if they were Rosa Parks.
+Explain that each student will be writing an imagined account of the afternoon on that Montgomery bus, as well as the events that followed.
+Students should write their essays from the perspective of Rosa Park, the bus driver, or another passenger (black or white) who was on the bus that day.

-Hand out the Cause & Effect Reproducible (PDF).
+Step 1: Hand out the Cause and Effect Graphic Organizer printable.